-One may analogise extravagant ontologies to rainforests on the one hand, and sparse ontologies to deserts on the other.
+A common analogy relates extravagant ontologies to rainforests, on the one hand, and sparse ontologies to deserts on the other.
 Those attracted to desert landscapes stipulate that only the fundamental exists.
-But according to the scientific realist our reasons for accepting viruses into our ontology concern the quality of the evidence and explanations involving viruses, not whether viruses are fundamental or not.
-Indeed, were the scientific realist to follow the desert-lover's dictum of only committing to the fundamental, her present day ontological commitments would be so sparse as to be empty, since we lack a fundamental theory.3
+But this is in tension with scientific realism: when debating whether viruses exist, the concern was the quality of the evidence and explanations involving viruses - not whether viruses are fundamental or not.
+Indeed, were the scientific realist to follow the desert-lover's dictum of only committing to the fundamental, her present day ontological commitments would be so sparse as to be empty, since we lack a fundamental theory of quantum gravity.1